hexa-org/policy/Hexa-IDQL-specification.md

 * `any` - any user including anonymous requests
 * `anyAuthenticated` - any user excluding anonymous requests

+The following values are common in some systems and may depend on the [Policy Information Model](https://github.com/hexa-org/policy-mapper/blob/pim-0.7.1/docs/PolicyInfoModels.md) for the PDP and application.
 * `user` - a specific user value (could be email, username, etc. depending on target platform)
 * `group` - a subject that is a member of a particular group
 * `domain` - a subject that is a member of a particular domain